anins1der/github-vscode-integration-testing/README.md

 I'm trying to learn how _git_ and _Github_ works.
 I'm already familiar with Github (like Github using it's own flavoured markdown), so it should be easier for me lol

-## Why do it in front of everyine when you could just-
+## Why do it in front of everyone when you could just-

 Well: